 Request ID Submitted To Summary Status Key Findings

-ORR-1094-2026 City of Oklahoma City Complete Flock Safety contract, amendments, and renewal documents Received Produced Master Agreement (C241032), addendum, and two renewal letters confirming $270,000/year, 90 Falcon cameras, current term through June 30, 2026.
+ORR-1094-2026 City of Oklahoma City Complete Flock Safety contract, amendments, and renewal documents Received Produced 6 documents: Master Agreement, addendum, two City Council memos, and two renewal letters confirming 90 Falcon cameras, current term through June 30, 2026.
+All available on our Documents page.

 Filed your own request?
 If you've submitted records requests related to Flock or ALPR surveillance in Oklahoma City and received a response, we'd love to include your findings here.
 Send what you've got to OKCFlockWatch@gmail.com and we'll add it to the tracker.